Frequently Asked Questions

 Unlike a typical kitchen renovation, instead of months we are typically done within 2 weeks, even for the larger kitchens!

-Here’s what a timeline might look like for a small kitchen:
+Here’s what a timeline might look like for small kitchen.

 Monday